Krishnatripathi09/Node-Js-Practice/README.md

 ) and He never looked Back.
 And there was also a company __(Joyent)__ which was also working on something similar so they asked and hired Ryan to work on this Development by funding his Development.

-When Ryan has Developed Node JS he had named it Web Js But later he realized it's potential that it is bigger than web so he Re-named it as __Node JS__.
+When Ryan has Developed Node JS he had named it __Web Js__ But later he realized it's potential that it is bigger than web so he Re-named it as __Node JS__.

 # Reason Why Node JS Was Created:-
 Initially to create the servers there was this __APACHE__ HTTP Server and other servers and these servers were a blocking Server(***More understanding of this concept below What is Blocing Server etc.*** ).And Ryan Wanted to create a non Blocking server and that's why he created Node JS.
 The __Advantage__ of Non-Blocking servers is It Can handle multiple Requests With Lesser Number of threads.

 # NPM -
-In 2010 when Node Js was also Being Developed So a Developer from Joyent created NPM which is a package manager for Node.
-Which is a Registry where we can add a package(for eg: Package for Images,Package for Time and Date,Package of Servers etc.).
+In 2010 when Node Js was also Being Developed So a Developer from Joyent(Isaac Z. Schlueter) created NPM which is a package manager for Node.
+It is a Registry where we can add a packages(for eg: Package for Images,Package for Time and Date,Package of Servers etc.).
 And all these packages are available on npm and it was very significant step in the success of Node Js.
 Node Js would not be as successful as it is now without _NPM_(It's Pacakage Manager).

 # Windows Support :-
 Initially when Node JS was built It was only built for Linux and MacOs and in 2011 the support for Windows also